AlanJAS/iknowAmerica/README.md

 ## Description

 A sugar game about the America geography.
-Writted in python using pygame
+Writted in python using pygame.
+It contains 33 maps, 121 levels, and 157 exploration modes and 3,440 questions.

 ## Screenshots